chasoft/docs.chasoft.net/docs/ari/guides/internationalization.md

 ## Languages sample structure

 Take a look at folder `app/languages` for more details.
-The simplest way to create a language file is to duplicate existing language files
+The simplest way to create a language file is to duplicate existing language files.

 ```ts title="/app/languages/languageSwitcherLangTable.ts"
 import type { Language } from "~/data/settings/config"